-Just as the Allstate character “Mayhem” warns in commercials that cut-rate insurance policies can leave you short of coverage if an accident happens — accidents often precipitated by Mayhem’s inherently destructive behavior — investors in single family home rentals need to make sure they are protected if something bad happens.
+Just test as the Allstate character “Mayhem” warns in commercials that cut-rate insurance policies can leave you short of coverage if an accident happens — accidents often precipitated by Mayhem’s inherently destructive behavior — investors in single family home rentals need to make sure they are protected if something bad happens.

 “It’s not about getting the cheapest policy,” said Karla Rivas, director of business operations for Mynd.
 “It’s about getting the best coverage for your asset.”